-The corporate performance goals set forth in the table above were used by the Compensation Committee and the Board to determine annual bonus targets for all of the executive officers of the Corporation including the Named Executive Officers as well as to evaluate 2023 performance and distribute cash bonuses accordingly.
-The goals are weighted differently for each Named Executive Officer depending on their area of responsibility and expertise and the cash bonuses are paid within a range of 50% to 150% of the Named Executive Officer's target depending on performance and provided the threshold is achieved.
-In certain circumstances the Board has discretion for approval of higher or lower bonuses where warranted.
+The corporate performance goals set forth in the table above were used by the Compensation Committee and the Board to determine annual bonus targets for all of the executive officers of the Corporation including the Named Executive Officers as well as to evaluate 2024 performance and distribute cash bonuses accordingly.
+These goals represent 80% of the executive officer's short-term incentive with the remaining 20% attributable to the achievement of individual performance metrics.